-After defining such common occasion structure, other common elements (parameters, covariates, treatments, outputs and regressors of type “manual” or “regular”) can be defined occasion-wise thanks to a toggle, as on this example screenshot for covariates:
+After defining such common occasion structure, other common elements (parameters, covariates, treatments, outputs and regressors of type “manual” or “regular”) can be defined occasion-wise thanks to a dedicated toggle “occasion-wise values”, as on this example screenshot for covariates:

 Moreover, elements defined as external tables may contain one or several columns to assign different values to different subject-occasions.

-Subject-specific occasions can be defined as external file containing a table with columns ID, time and one or several columns for the occasions.
-The header names for these columns are free and used by Simulx.
-The external file can be tab, comma or semicolon separated.
+To define subject-specific occasions use an external file containing a table with columns ID, time and one or several columns for the occasions.
+The header names for these columns are free and are used by Simulx.
+The external file separator can be tab, comma or semicolon.
 The possible file extensions are .csv or .txt.

-Below is for example the occasions element defined after loading the external table on the left.
+Below is an example of the occasions element defined after loading the external table (on the left).

 After defining such subject-specific occasion structure, other elements (parameters, covariates, treatments, outputs and regressors) must be common over subjects (type “manual”, “regular” or “distribution”), or can be defined with occasion-wise values as external tables only, with the same occasion structure.